W-Tran/uplift-modelling/README.md

 **Notes/Future work**

+- Compare the performance of Pylift's transformed outcome method to the Two-Model-Approach
 - Non-clinical datasets are limited and are usually [heavily anonymized](http://ailab.criteo.com/criteo-uplift-prediction-dataset/) which makes experimenting with these models difficult.
 Find more datasets to experiment with

 <p align="center"><img src="data/figures/qini_curve.png" width=750></p>